anantprsd5/Daily-Status/README.md

 ## 5 November 2016

-* Today I got to know about DNS spoofing by a session conducted by Aravind.
+* Today I got to know about DNS spoofing by a session conducted by Arvind.

-* Enrolled into Udacity Android Developer nanodegree program which is free for a month beacuse of github education pack and I am currently working on the first leg of the project which is about adding few buttons in an android application using relative layout which on being clicked will show a relevant message.
+* Enrolled into Udacity Android Developer nanodegree program which is free for a month beacuse of Github education pack and I am currently working on the first leg of the project which is about adding few buttons in an android application using relative layout which on being clicked will show a relevant message.